-Capital Expenditure (Capex) is normally used for a major investment and is shown on the company’s balance sheet.
-The capital is exchanged for an asset, which can then be amortised and depreciated over its lifespan, and can add value to the business.
+Capital Expenditure (Capex) is normally used for major investment and is shown on the company’s balance sheet.
+The capital is exchanged for an asset, which can then be amortised and depreciated over its lifespan and can add value to the business.
 Operational Expenditure (Opex) is used for ongoing expenses.
-It’s shown on the profit and loss statement and it isn’t exchanged for tangible assets.
-However, Opex is usually tax deductible, which may offset the fact that it doesn’t deliver an asset that can be depreciated.
+It’s shown on the profit and loss statement, and it isn’t exchanged for tangible assets.
+However, Opex is usually tax-deductible, which may offset the fact that it doesn’t deliver an asset that can be depreciated.

 Conventional wisdom suggests that Opex is preferred for IT systems where possible because it’s usually cheaper.
 UC Berkeley Reliable Adaptive Distributive Systems Laboratory (RAD Lab) estimates that cloud providers have lower costs by 75 to 80 per cent compared with internal data centres.
-So it may be true that a cloud-based solution is less expensive than an on-premise, however there are other things to consider when it comes to deciding between Opex versus Capex.
+So it may be true that a cloud-based solution is less expensive than an on-premise; however, there are other things to consider when it comes to deciding between Capex and Opex.

 Purchasing hardware and infrastructure via Capex means the business owns the asset.
-As well as amortising and depreciating the asset for taxation purposes, the business can also extract value from the asset after its useful life by selling it either whole or for parts.
-Furthermore, plenty of IT hardware continues to run without issue until well after its anticipated lifespan with careful maintenance.
+The business may amortise and depreciate the asset for taxation purposes, and then extract value from it after its useful life by selling it (either whole or for parts).
+With careful maintenance, plenty of IT hardware continues to run without issue until well after its anticipated lifespan.

-However, owning the asset also means the business is stuck with the asset, even if something better and more useful comes along.
-This can be frustrating for businesses that want to leverage new and emerging technologies.
+Owning the asset also means the business is stuck with it, even if something better or more useful comes along, which can be frustrating for businesses that want to leverage new and emerging technologies.

-The Opex model means companies pay only for the capacity they use, which can be invaluable for organisations that experience spikes and lulls in demand.
-Instead of paying upfront for storage or compute power that sits idle for days, weeks, or even months at a time, the business can pay less when demand is low, then ramp up when needed.
+Therefore, the Opex model means companies pay only for the capacity they use, which can be invaluable for organisations that experience spikes and lulls in demand.
+Instead of paying upfront for storage or computing power that may sit idle for days, weeks, or even months at a time, the business can pay less when demand is low and then ramp up when needed.